GSA/digitalgov.gov/content/posts/2016-11-17-femas-syndicated-content-digital-assists-in-moments-of-disaster.md

 ---
-url: /2016/11/17/femas-syndicated-content-digital-assists-in-moments-of-disaster/
 date: 2016-11-17 12:00:39 -0400
 title: 'FEMA’S Syndicated Content: Digital Assists in Moments of Disaster'
 summary: 'I recently interviewed Daniel Kuhns, Web Manager at FEMA, about the site widgets and the FEMA app his organization has been developing.
 The widgets currently available include: FEMA App, Preparedness, Severe Weather, Private Sector, Kids Fire Safety, and Are you a Disaster Survivor.
-The FEMA App offers many'
+The FEMA App offers'
 authors:
   - christen-geiler
 categories: